Archit327/AZ900-/Azure VMware solution.md

 ### VMWare vCenter
 - It’s a management tool to manage multiple hypervisors
 - The interface is same as vSphere client with added functionality.

+## Azure vmware solution deployment deep dive

+### The five dimension of planning

+1. What are you trying to do
+2. where are you going to do
+3. how much of it do we need
+4. how are you going to connect it
+5. how are you going to manage it

+Decisions Before Planning -->
+- do you have any footprint from before?
+- is AVS supported in that region?
+- if not supported than which is the closest AVS supported region to your existing data center or the user?
+- does the customer need AVS private clouds in multiple regions

+### Planning for the Size considerations

+- determine the initial size and number of clusters and number of host per region required?

+## Limits -->
+we can have
+- ==1 PRIVAT CLOUD PER SUBSCRIPTION==
+- ==12 CLUSTERS PER PRIVATE CLOUD==
+- ==16 HOSTS PER CLUSTER
+- ==96 HOSTS PER PRIVATE CLOUD==